scramjetorg/transform-hub/README.md

 # Sample usage :sunglasses:

-## "Hello Alice" sample :wave:
+## "Hello World!" sample :wave:

-The sample will work only if you have properly configured your environment, installed hub and build all the packages.
+The sample will work only if you have properly configured your environment, installed hub and built all the packages.
 By this time you should already have all those things done by going through the [Installation](#installation-clamp) section.

 > 💡 **HINT:** _The following instructions apply to the state of the repository from the `release/0.28.0`._

-To start the "Hello Alice" sample we will need these basic steps:
+To start the the sample, we will need to perform some steps:

 - [start STH](#start-sth-checkered_flag)
 - [build refapps](#build-refapps)